Last Updated on by Michael Brockbank

 I see a lot of writers deliver updates for their WIP on sites like Twitter.
 While this helps keep people engaged in your progress, why not share it on your blog?

-In fact, I am going to install this on my main site as well.
+In fact, I’ve used this on my main website for quite some time.
 Not only will it keep visitors apprised of my progress, but it will also help keep me motivated to write more often.

 After all, I don’t want the bar to remain stagnant for long periods of time.
 And Author WIP Progress Bar makes it that much easier.